Oberhauser-Dev/flutter_release/packages/dart_release/README.md

 # dart_release

-A tool for building and publishing Flutter apps, e.g. on GitHub, the Google Play Store and Apple's App Store.
+A tool for building and publishing Dart apps, e.g. on GitHub or deploying on a Web Server.
-See also the according [GitHub action](https://github.com/marketplace/actions/flutter-release-action).
+See also the according [GitHub action](https://github.com/marketplace/actions/dart-release-action).

 ## Example